greg-raven/Uncommon-Sense/_posts/2021-02-26-government-does-not-create-wealth.md

 ---
-title: 'Government does not create wealth'
+title: "Government does not create wealth"
 layout: post
 categories:
 - money